tgtechy/CountdownGIFGenerator/README.md

-## Animated Countdown GIF Generator (Windows)
+## Animated Countdown GIF Generator

-This Windows program generates animated GIFs showing a countdown from a specified number of seconds.
+This is a Windows 10/11 64 bit compatible executable program.
+The program generates animated GIFs showing a countdown from a specified number of seconds.
 The graphics it produces are similar to a stopwatch face with moving arc that decreases its length from 100% to 0 over the countdown period.
 For example, the following graphic shows a generated GIF counting down from 5 seconds:

 ![Alt text](images/1.gif)